ajaygandecha/ajaygandecha/README.md

 	<a href="https://www.instagram.com/ajaygandecha/">
 		<img src="https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white" />
 </p>

-<h1 align="center">Hello friends!
-My name is Ajay.  👋</h1>

 ## 👨🏾‍💻 About Me:

-🎓 I am a junior at **UNC-Chapel Hill**, majoring in **Computer Science** and **Information Science** and minoring in *Data Science*.
-I am actively seeking iOS development and full-stack development internship opportunities.

-🌱 I am passionate about using software to create mobile and web experiences that impact real people.
-I am also passionate about implementing thoughtful designs and visualizations to make these experiences more meaningful and impactful.

-📱 I am experienced in leveraging Swift and SwiftUI using Xcode to develop iOS, iPadOS, and watchOS applications.
-I served as an iOS developer for Bubbly, an app designed to improve the condition of kids with CVI (cortical vision impairment), the #1 vision impairment diagnosis in the US, with researchers from the University of Northern Colorado and Harvard Medical School.
-Throughout high school, I developed two apps, Geogsmart and PocketChem, currently available for free on the iOS App Store, for which I post updates periodically.
-I continue to work on iOS app projects to release to the iOS App Store.

-💻 I am also comfortable with developing full-stack web applications.
-I have designed, developed, and deployed projects using TypeScript, Next.js, React, and Angular.
-I also have practice with server-side development using Python and Node and developing APIs.
-I have also worked collaboratively in environments employing agile methodologies and utilizing Git / GitHub version control.

-🔍 I am the President of Carolina Analytics and Data Science @ UNC.
-Our organization aims to teach and promote data science on campus.
-I am also comfortable working with numerous data engineering and analysis tools, especially with Python.

-🎥 I am a content creator and run my own YouTube channel, where I post videos relating to school, coding, and tech.
-As a student, I hope to use my platform to inspire other young people to code, pursue their passions, and be excited about learning and creating new things.
+🎓 I am a rising senior majoring in Computer Science and minoring in Data Science and Linguistics at UNC-Chapel Hill.
+I currrently serve as an Undergraduate Teaching Assistant at the UNC Department of Computer Science.
+I am the developer of Luduan, a Chinese language learning app for iOS.
+I have also worked on other iOS apps, such as PocketChem, a chemistry reference tool for high school students, and Geogsmart, a geography learning and quiz app.

+🍎 I am extremely passionate about computer science education, and developing pedagogical methods to increase engagement, passion, equity, and inclusiveness in computing!
+I am also interested in how computers and software can have this same effect in the classroom and enhance student learning, promote curiosity about new topics, and reach those previously excluded from quality education.

+🤖 I am also interested in the intersection of computing and natural language.
+We communicate through language, and I enjoy learning about how computers process, understand, and communicate in human language is transforming how humans interact with computers.
+I am interested also interested in how computers can help people learn new languages, connecting of people that were previously disconnected through language barriers.

+🎨 I am also passionate about design!
+I believe that well-designed apps and software makes the user experience more meaningful and impactful, furthering the mission and goals of the app.
+I am interested in learning more about human-computer interaction and how design choices affect how people use apps, increase accessibility to allow more people to use the app, and what people think about the software they interact with every day.

+🌱 Lastly, I believe that as computer scientists and software engineers, we have a responsibility to use our knowledge and skills in a way that is ethical, thoughtful, and improves the human condition through social good.
+I am interested in the ethics of computing, as well making mobile and web apps that help real people!

-🤠 In my free time, I enjoy learning about languages and linguistics.
-At UNC, I have taken three levels of Japanese and am currently learning Mandarin!
+🀄 In my free time, I enjoy learning about languages and linguistics.
+I am currently learning Mandarin (大家好)!
 I also enjoy cooking, traveling, and learning more about the world in which we live.

-🤩 I am passionate about technology, learning, solving problems, and sharing my experiences with others.
-I eagerly welcome opportunities to connect with others who want to learn more and whom I can learn from!

 \- Ajay